Pentathlon: Classic pentathlon

 Pentathlons are used at high school athletics and in other one-day meetings for time constraints.
-The events are separated by age and sex, but the five events are the same for both -- sprint hurdles, long jump, shot put, high jump, and middle distance run.
+The events are separated by age and sex, but the five events are the same for both – sprint hurdles, long jump, shot put, high jump, and middle distance run.
 At the U12 level, the sprint hurdles are 80 metres (30"), the shot put weighs six pounds, and the middle-distance run being 1500 metres for boys and 800 metres for girls.
-At the U14 level, the sprint hurdles are 100 metres (33" for boys, 30" for girls), and the shot put is 4kg (about three pounds heavier) for boys.
+At the U14 level, the sprint hurdles are 100 metres (33" for boys, 30" for girls), and the shot put is 4 kg (about three pounds heavier) for boys.

 Indoor pentathlon

 For each event, points are given based on a standard.
 These points can be calculated at the USATF website.
 The indoor pentathlon is held over a one-day period.
 Each athlete completes one event at the same time, then there is a 30-minute break until the next event.